 International and Comparative Mining Law & Policy

 The basic concepts of mineral law, as practiced in various jurisdictions, including exploration, mining, and environmental protection and reclamation issues.
 Focus on current evolution of mining legislation, mineral investment agreements, major actors and their legal and policy status.
 Students will develop an understanding of the general approaches, legal frameworks, policies, and agreements used to regulate the mining industry in key jurisdictions outside the United States.
-Three semester hours.
+3 semester hours

 International and Comparative Petroleum Law & Policy

 The basic concepts of international law relating to petroleum investment, current elements of petroleum legislation, and petroleum investment agreements (production-sharing, joint venture, service, concession, management contracts), including dispute settlement.
 Review of the major actors (international petroleum companies, state petroleum enterprises, and government agencies) and their legal and policy status.
 Focus on understanding general approaches, policies, and agreements used to regulate the petroleum industry in key selected jurisdictions outside the United States.
-Three semester hours.
+3 semester hours

 International Business Transactions

 The core course for students interested in the transactional part of international business.
 It addresses the legal problems faced by individuals and business enterprises in international commercial transactions.
 It introduces the student to basic concepts related to the conduct of business in the world community.
 Subjects covered include: forms of international business; agreements for the international trading of goods; financing the international trading of goods; imports; exports; transfer of technology; doing business with developing countries; and non-market economics.
-Two semester hours.
+2 semester hours

 International Business Transactions: Finance